The top 25 day trips from Toronto

 Cobourg has one of the nicest beaches within an hour and half of Toronto.
 While not really a secret, this is one of those day trips that tends to fly a little bit under the radar compared to other beach getaways.
 The water is at its best for swimming from mid July to late August.

 Ontario's craft cider scene is blowing up, and a perfect little day trip is a visit to Spirit Tree Cidery in the picturesque community of Caledon.
 There's a bakery and bistro on site, so you can do a tasting and stay for a meal.
-Drive by the Cheltenham Badlands while you're out that way.
+Check out the new lookout at Cheltenham Badlands while you're nearby.

 There are lots of options for tubing near Toronto, but perhaps the best is along the Grand River.
 You can float down the the water in the Elora Gorge or use access points in Paris and Waterloo for a more laid back experience with less rocks and mini-rapids to navigate.

 Toronto's close proximity to Niagara wine country is pure fodder for day trips.
 Not only is the landscape beautiful from spring through fall, but the tasting experience at most wineries is both educational and fun.
-Beamsville is my favourite destination, but Niagara-on-the-Lake is great as well.
+Beamsville is a popular destination, but Niagara-on-the-Lake is great as well.

 While there might not be a ton of technical trails or obstacles, Kelso is a great place to spend a day mountain biking thanks to the serious climbs up the Niagara Escarpment and gorgeous single track. when you're done riding, hit up the beach for a cooling swim.

 Did you know that Hamilton has a robust arts scene?
 You can tour upstart galleries on any given weekend, but for a more memorable trip head over on a Friday for the bi-monthly James Street North Art Crawl, where you'll get a better sense of just how much energy is pumping out this place.
-Supercrawl is always a blast, too.
+You can really spend a whole weekend there.

 There's plenty of great places to ride a road bike in and around Toronto, but if you want to spend a day really testing your mettle, head to the Grey County area around Blue Mountain, where you can sweat it out on climbs like Scenic Caves Drive (be careful of traffic here) and Grey Road 19.